 Jordan Peele has unequivocally cemented his legacy as one of the most prolific and profitable directors in the realm of modern cinematic horror.
-The 43-year-old sketch comedian memorably kicked off his directing career with Get Out (2017) which resonated both commercially and culturally with horror fans across the globe.
-Peele followed up this success with Us (2019) which accumulated $255 million worldwide and received similar critical praise.
+The 44-year-old sketch comedian memorably kicked off his directing career with 2017’s Get Out, which resonated both commercially and culturally with horror fans across the globe.
+Peele followed up this success with Us (2019), which accumulated $255 million worldwide and received similar critical praise.

-Peele’s new horror extravaganza Nope is set to premiere in theaters and while Nope is guaranteed to echo similar success to Peele’s other directorial projects — with early reviews already praising the sci-fi flick — it’s important to showcase Peele’s earlier movies which undoubtedly helped him become a household name in the horror genre.
-So, here is every Jordan Peele movie, ranked.
+Peele’s latest horror extravaganza Nope received similar praise and acclaim when the project premiered in theaters last summer.
+And while Nope has undoubtedly echoed similar success to Peele’s other directorial projects, it’s equally as important to showcase Peele’s earlier movies which unequivocally helped him become a household name in both the horror genre and a wide variety of other cinematic categories.

 2. Us (2019)

 Peele followed his successful directorial debut with Us in 2019, which eerily followed a family being targeted by a group of vengeful doppelgängers later identified as the “Tethered.”
 To coincide with Peele’s brilliant writing, he also put together a phenomenal cast that features Lupita Nyong’o, Winston Duke, Elisabeth Moss, and Tim Heidecker, all of who contribute to the bone-chilling premise that further established Peele’s credibility as a director in horror.
 On top of that, Peele assembles an unexpected twist ending that still leaves our jaws on the floor with every rewatch.

 1. Get Out (2017)